adambuczek/adambuczek.github.io/src/learning-journal/composing-functions.md

 When passed more than 1 function it returns a function that:

 * reverses the function array to apply functions `a(b(c(1,2)))` and not `c(b(a(1,2)))`
-* maps funcions array saving intermediate return values in an array
+* maps functions array saving intermediate return values in an array
 * needs to be 'unpacked' before returning (`.pop()[0]`)

 ```js